 Before you go off thinking SAP functionality is wrong or under-delivering, call a timeout.
 SAP, a wonderfully designed system, basically follows what you tell it to do.
-So, if you are encountering problems, ponder that maybe you are telling it the wrong thing.
+If you are encountering problems, ponder that maybe you are telling it the wrong thing.
 If you put garbage data into your SAP system, you’ll get garbage out.
-Accurate data is a must to ensure your SAP system will work well for you.
-Here are a few examples:

 If there is a purchase order due Jan.
 1, 2000, for 100 special tires, and you need 100 of those tires Sept.
 1, 2016, SAP won’t create a new purchase order (PO).
 There is no worry – they should be here – 16 years ago.
 SAP simply tells you via exception message, reschedule this 1/1/2000 order to 8/31/2016 so you have it for 9/1.
 But you and I know better than that: Those 100 special tires from the turn of the century are simply not going to show up.
 There is a simple solution: Get rid of the old, irrelevant PO; garbage in means garbages out.
 We run into these situations all the time.
 How old is the oldest overdue element in your system?
 It may surprise you.